shirinhaj/DataVisualizationProject/README.md

 4. Inside the notebook, modify the base_folderPath variable by providing the correct path to the "DataVisualizationProject" folder on your system.
 For example, if you placed the "DataVisualizationProject" folder in "D:/MyPythonProjects," update the base_folderPath to "D:/MyPythonProjects/DataVisualizationProject."

-5. Navigate to the "DataVisualizationProject" folder using the File menu or the integrated terminal in VS Code.

-6. Open the Jupyter Notebook file named "TwoDataVisualizarionInteraction.ipynb" from the folder.

-7. Inside the notebook, modify the base_folderPath variable by providing the correct path to the "DataVisualizationProject" folder on your system.
-For example, if you placed the "DataVisualizationProject" folder in "D:/MyPythonProjects," update the base_folderPath to "D:/MyPythonProjects/DataVisualizationProject."

 <h1>Step 3: Virtual Environment Setup</h1>
 1. Create a virtual environment named "VisualizationEnv" in your project folder by running the following command in the terminal: python -m venv VisualizationEnv